 Issue#1: Information in dedicated signalling

 In the email discussion “[Post116-e][311]”, 5 companies are fine to provide a Rmax information, e.g., npdcch-NumRepetitionPaging to the UE in dedicated signaling (when UE is released to idle).
-3 companies are fine with another option, e.g., to provide NRSPR threshold in dedicated signaling.
+3 companies are fine with another option, e.g., to provide NRSRP threshold in dedicated signaling.
 Therefore, the Proposal 1 in [R2-2200030] still needs to be discussed.
 In [R2-2200682], companies give more comparison between Rmax and other option.

 Q2: Do companies agree Rmax information, e.g., npdcch-NumRepetitionPaging is provided to the UE in dedicated signaling (when UE is released to idle)?